Le lien vers cette page a été envoyé avec succès aux destinataires.

 In the event of a traffic offense in France, you may have to pay a flat-rate fine.

-If you were not immediately arrested in France, you may be continued upon your return to your country for the following offenses:
+If you were not immediately arrested in France, you may be prosecuted upon your return to your country for the following offenses:

 - Speeding

-One call center informs you if necessary on your steps:
+A call center will inform you if necessary about your steps:

 Who shall I contact